iKarans/SeasonalAnimeTracker/README.md

 ## Introduction

-A seasonal anime tracket table built using Java, Spring, Bootstrap.
+A seasonal anime tracker table built using Java, Spring, Bootstrap.

 The table has for coloumn: Tile, Image, Synopsis and Score.
 It is sorted in descending order by the score and the data is fetched from the [Jikan API](https://jikan.moe).
 The [Gson library](https://github.com/google/gson) to convert the response into the Anime Java Object.
 Thymeleaf is used to create the HTML and the styling for the table is taken from bootstrap.
 The Application also has a schedule annotation to make sure it fetches the latest season if it gets hosted.